ob_start(); ?>

 The Grand Hall Library organises knowledge into layers:

 This layered approach prevents overwhelm.
-It lets you skim lightly, go deeper when ready, and return to saved insights over time.
+It lets you skim lightly, go deeper when ready, and return to useful ideas over time.

 4. The Grand Hall Library as a Whole